Rosalyn Drexler: Major themes and works

 with a title taken from an American popular song, acts as an ironic commentary on the racial violence of her time.
 Similar in composition and intent is the painting F.B.I.
 (1964) that both glamorizes the depicted government agents and questions their status as figures of authority.

-The Men and Machines series, showing working men with various types of mechanical equipment, portrays Cold-War era images of technological advancements and plays on the cliché of machines as phallic symbols of male sexual power.
+The Men and Machines series, showing working men with various types of mechanical equipment, portrays Cold War era images of technological advancements and plays on the cliché of machines as phallic symbols of male sexual power.
 Paintings in this series include Pilot to Tower (1966).
 Marilyn Pursued by Death (1967) is an image of Marilyn Monroe being followed by a male figure.
 Although "Death" appears to be a stalker or member of the paparazzi, the photograph after which the painting was made makes clear that the man is actually her bodyguard.

-Paintings made after movie posters include King Kong aka The Dream (1963), modeled after the lobby card for John Lemont's 1961 film Konga, and Chubby Checker (1964), based on the poster for 1961 movie musical Twist Around the Clock.
+Rosalyn Drexler Paintings made after movie posters include King Kong aka The Dream (1963), modeled after the lobby card for John Lemont's 1961 film Konga, and Chubby Checker (1964), based on the poster for 1961 movie musical Twist Around the Clock.

 Connections with other artists

-Drexler has listed Franz Kline and Bill and Elaine de Kooning as close friends of her and her husband.
+Drexler listed Franz Kline and Bill and Elaine de Kooning as close friends of her and her husband.
 She also had connections to Eva Hesse, George Segal (whom she posed for), Lucas Samaras, Claes Oldenburg, Billy Kluver, Bob Beauchamp, Dodie Müller, Alice Neel, and Joy Harjo.
 She also worked on plays with John Vaccaro, whom she described as "a terrifying creative projectile…"